atharvakulk02/GPU-performance-simulator/README.md

-**L1 hit rate matched closely (6.13% vs 6.59%).** The simulator accurately captures the low L1 reuse behavior of tiled matrix multiply's global memory accesses — each tile element is loaded once from global memory, so L1 provides little benefit at this level.
+**L1 hit rate matched closely (6.13% vs 6.59%).** The simulator accurately captures the low L1 reuse behavior of tiled matrix multiply's global memory accesses.
+Each tile element is loaded once from global memory, so L1 provides little benefit at this level.

 **L2 hit rate diverged significantly (80.49% vs 3.14%).** The real T4 achieves
-high L2 utilization through hardware prefetching — the memory controller detects sequential access patterns and pulls data into L2 ahead of time.
+high L2 utilization through hardware prefetching.
+The memory controller detects sequential access patterns and pulls data into L2 ahead of time.
 The simulator has no prefetcher, so most misses fall through to DRAM.
 This is the single biggest gap between the model and real hardware.